bmguillo/NLC_JobRecommendations_HR/README.md

     - Scroll down to models and create new natural language classifier model
     - Name your classifier
     - Choose to either upload a CSV for classification or create an empty class to add data to later
+    - For this example, we will upload a CSV via the upload to project button

  ## Use Data Refinery to Perform Data Cleansing to build training & test data
-- Within the assets section of Watson Studio project, create a data refinery flow
+- Within the assets section of Watson Studio project, choose CSV file and click refine under actions
 - Creation of a training set of data by uploading raw CSV data and doing [data cleansing](https://dataplatform.cloud.ibm.com/docs/content/wsj/refinery/refining_data.html#refine) in data refinery  to build sample set of data for training(better accuracy through shorter test, final training set file should contain sample classifiers and sample questions/statements to be classified